mozilla/experimenter-docs/docs/jetstream/configuration.md

 the statistical summaries that you'd like applied to them, and any filters that you need.
 See the [Jetstream docmentation at DTMO][jetstream-dtmo] for more details on the analysis window concept.

-You can use the names of pre-defined metrics defined in mozanalysis without redefining them.
+You can use the names of pre-defined metrics defined in the `definitions/` directory of jetstream-config without redefining them.
 See what [pre-defined metrics are available](https://mozilla.github.io/jetstream-config/metrics/firefox_desktop/) for your platform.